Debt: Not Necessarily a Four-Letter Word

 Debt can be an important tool to creating the future you want – if you manage it wisely.

-Many people feel conflicted about debt – while it’s often necessary to achieve important life goals like buying a home, if left unchecked it can cost you both money and peace of mind.
+According to a recent Federal Reserve report, Americans' credit card and other kinds of revolving debt recently reached $1.1 trillion – an all-time high – with no signs of slowing down.
+While debt is often necessary to achieve important life goals like buying a home, if left unchecked it can cost you both money and peace of mind.
 Here are six strategies to help you keep your debt under control and working for you.

 - Choose Your Debt Wisely